-Taxpayer Assistance Centers no longer accept returns for filing – you will have to mail your late returns to the correct processing center
+Taxpayer Assistance Centers no longer accept returns for filing.
+You should mail your late returns to the correct IRS processing center.

 There are IRS Taxpayer Assistance Centers (TACs) located all across the country.
 They can provide you with personal, face-to-face tax assistance if you have a problem that can’t be resolved online or over the phone.

 However, you cannot go to a local IRS office with the sole intention of filing your return.
 The office will not accept it.
-Instead, they will ask you either to e-file your return if it’s for the current year, or else mail it directly to an IRS Processing Center.
+Instead, they will ask you either to e-file or mail it directly to an IRS Processing Center.

 In the old days it used to be that you could turn in a return for filing at one of these local office.
 But the IRS has seen its budget reduced in recent years and has cut its staff as a result.
-It’s simply not efficient for the IRS to employ people to do something taxpayers are just as capable of doing themselves.
+It’s simply not efficient for the IRS to employ people to do something taxpayers can.

 When should you go to a TAC?

 I wouldn’t go to a TAC just for general tax advice that could be gotten online or from a tax agent.
 Taxpayers Assistance Centers are great if you have already attempted to file your tax return and the IRS has rejected it.
 Or they have found a problem with it and have contacted you for more information.
 In these cases, visiting a TAC may be the fastest route to resolving the problem.